-- A 'primitive type' MUST be stored in a 'column'. - A reference MUST identify an object type instance represented elsewhere, either in another 'table', possibly in the same table, possible in another document. - An attribute SHOULD be stored in the same table as its containing object type. - etc
+- An object type MUST be stored in a 'table'. - A 'primitive type' MUST be stored in a 'column'. - A reference MUST identify an object type instance represented elsewhere, either in another 'table', possibly in the same table, possible in another document. - An attribute SHOULD be stored in the same table as its containing object type. - etc